Boulder Elopement Guide: A Local’s Locations, Tips & Planning Info

 Who We Are

-We’re two Coloraddoans born and raised right outside Boulder who have spent our whole lives exploring every corner of this state.
+We’re two Coloradoans born and raised right outside Boulder who have spent our whole lives exploring every corner of this state.
 Boulder is our home-town and a favorite of ours for hiking, camping and good food.

 Larissa (left) is the person who always chimes a smiley “hi!” on the hiking trail.